Using and Sharing BJ Fogg’s Intellectual Property

 In a nutshell to use (e.g., copy, publish, transmit, exhibit, distribute, modify, display, record) my copyrighted work online or offline, for profit or not, you need to obtain permission.
 This protects my life’s work.
 It also protects you.

-Depending on the use you request, we may send a simple email granting you permission, or ask you to review and sign off on a basic one-time licensing agreement specific to your use, or enter into a more formal licensing agreement that includes fees.
+Depending on the use you request, we may send a simple email granting you permission, or ask you to review and sign off on a basic one-time licensing agreement specific to your use, or enter into a more formal licensing agreement, both of which may include fees.

 If you are ready to request permission, get started here to find the closest type of use case and next steps.